DANS-KNAW/dans-frontend-framework/apps/ohsmart/README.md

 # DANS Metadata form application for OH-SMArt
 This is a wrapper application for the components of the DANS framework.
 Add and configure the components you need.

-## Full configuration
+## Configuration and usage
 Make sure required dependencies are installed in your **package.json**.

 #### Form
 The form should be an array of section objects.
 A section can be configured as indicated in the [@dans-framework/deposit](/packages/deposit/README.md) package.
+To be used in `<Deposit />`.

 #### Pages
 The pages should be an array of page objects.
 A page can be configured as indicated in the [@dans-framework/pages](/packages/pages/README.md) package.